 Ralisha is an African American intern who uses a direct approach to helping clients find solutions while advocating for their healing.
 She has a passion for helping women navigate life’s challenges.

 Phone: 866-SWEETTX 866-793-3889 ext 115

-Emanni is a master’s level social work intern at Walden University and is in the Advanced Clinical Practice Program.
+Emanni Riddick is a social worker with her MSW from Walden University.
 She obtained her Bachelor of Science in Social Work from Rutgers University.
 She has experience in working with children, families and homeless individuals within her local community in NJ.
 Emanni’s professional goal is to obtain her LCSW to work with children and families in a clinical setting.
 Her ultimate goal is to help and empower individuals to be the best version of themselves that they can be.

 Karina Rodriguez, LMSW, MPA, M.Ed.
 (She/Ella) Therapist/Clinician

 Phone: 866-SWEETTX 866-793-3889 ext 106

 Karina is a Licensed Master Social Worker in the State of New York and Florida.
 She provides a wide range of psychotherapeutic services that includes mindfulness, self-help, depression, anxiety, parenting, and trauma resolution/healing.
 Her therapeutic approach goes beyond the individual and integrates every aspect of the person’s life into a comprehensive long-term resolution.
 She has experience in providing counseling to adults, adolescents, and children.
 She partners with clients to build a relationship that is centered on understanding and discerning the blind spots that have limited opportunities to manifest the life that clients dream of.